MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch2.md

+---
+title: MR Learning SpeechSDK Module - Speech Recognition and Transcription
+description: Complete this course to learn how to implement Azure Speech SDK within a mixed reality application.
+author: jessemcculloch
+ms.author: jemccull
+ms.date: 02/26/2019
+ms.topic: article
+ms.localizationpriority: high
+keywords: mixed reality, unity, tutorial, hololens
+---

+# Speech SDK Learning Module - Offline Speech Recognition

+In this lesson you will learn how to leverage on-device speech capabilities in the event your device is disconnected from the internet or unable to access Azure cloud services.

+## Objectives

+- Learn how to enable on-device voice commands to fall back on when you are offline
+- Learn about speech input options in the Mixed Reality Toolkit
+- Learn how to toggle between on-device speech input and Azure's Speech SDK systems

-## Lesson 2
+## Instructions

-In Lesson 2, we will add an Offline mode that will allow us to perform local speech-to-text translation when we are unable to connect to the Azure service and we will *simulate* a disconnected state.

 1. Select the "Lunarcom_Base" object in the hierarchy and click “Add Component” in the inspector panel.
 Search for and select the "Lunarcom Offline Recognition."
+This script is responsible for managing the on-device speech recognition system.

 ![Module4Chapter2step1im](images/module4chapter2step1im.PNG)

-2. Click the dropdown in the “LunarcomOfflineRecognizer” and select “Enabled.”
-This will program the project to act like the user doesn't have connection.
+2. Click the dropdown in the “LunarcomOfflineRecognizer” script and select “Enabled” for the "Simulated Offline Mode" option.
+This will toggle the project to use the on-device speech recognizer instead of Azure's Speech SDK.

 ![Module4Chapter2step1im](images/module4chapter2step2im.PNG)

 3. Now, press play on the Unity Editor and test it.
 Press the microphone in the bottom left hand corner in the scene and begin speaking.

-> note: because we’re offline, the Wake Word functionality has been disabled.
+> Note: because we’re offline, the Wake Word functionality has been disabled.
 So, you will have to physically click the microphone every time you wish to have your speech recognized while offline.

 Below is an example of what your scene could look like: